yuja/jj/docs/config.md

   and/or generates conflict markers.
 Usually, `jj` uses conflict markers of length 7, but they can be longer if necessary to make parsing unambiguous.

+- `$path` is replaced with the path in the repository at which the file will be eventually stored.
+It is relative to the root directory of the repository and uses `/` as separators.

 Unlike `diff-args` or `edit-args`, there is no default value for `merge-args`.
 If `merge-args` are not specified, the tool cannot be used for conflict resolution.